GustavoDenobi/GustavoDenobi.github.io/_posts/2017-06-12-a-new-body-for-my-quadcopter.markdown

 ![Some of the designs that were printed]({{site.baseurl}}/assets/img/quadcopter-designs.jpg)

 It was a very rewarding project, which I developed in 2 weeks.
-I did not manage to get any good any racing, though.
+I did not manage to get any good at racing, though.